mercedes-benz/DnA/README.md

 ## Security

+If you are interested to find out what we are doing to enasure security on the platform have a look at [this short overview](./docs/DnASecurity.md).

 ## Contributing

 We welcome any contributions.
 As we are a freshly created open source community, we may need a few weeks to settle and be able to accept your ideas or contributions efficiently.
 During January 2022, we will bring other features on the platform, and then this repository will become our primary repo and place to collaborate with you.
 Until then, we will still work on our private enterprise repo and syncing code manually.
 If you want to contribute to the project please read the [contributing guide](CONTRIBUTING.md).